Cool and Fun for Capital Markets Nerds: Tayvis, MSTR, IPO

 It is interesting to look that they find that the average IPO share price pop is like 19% higher than the actual offer price on the first day of trading.

 19%, I mean, relative to some of the IPOs I just mentioned, seems tame at this point.
+I don't think that would turn heads in quite the same way that

-it's a long sample, right?
+whatever happened to Figma.
+It's a long sample, right?
+And like

 30 years.
+Yeah.

 I do think that the scarcity of supply means there's more kind of dispersion now.
+Yeah.

-When there's two IPOs a week, they're not all going to pop 100%.
+You know, when there's two IPOs a week, they're not all going to pop 100%.

+That's true.
 It feels like we're a ways away from that.

 Like, I know that the IPO market is normalizing.
+I said two IPOs a week.

-That's a that's a low number.
+That's a, that's a low number.

 I feel like there used to be a lot more than two IPOs a week.
+Two IPOs that people are excited about a week, though.

 We're now

 pretty low.
+Yeah.

 It's been grim for a while.
+And now it's great.

-I think that this dynamic here where like very little of the shares are available and retail wants them and so the stock pops is exactly the same dynamic that you see in the private company stuff that we talk about all the time.
+I think that this dynamic here, where like very little of the shares are available and retail wants them, and so the stock pops is exactly the same dynamic that you see in the private company stuff that we talk about all the time.

+dentists.
 They really want to own shares of OpenAI and SpaceX.

 It is hard for a retail investor to buy OpenAI and SpaceX, but it's not impossible.

 And because there is a limited but not zero supply available to retail, retail really bids them up.
+And so the prices of

 OpenAI shares or proxies or SpaceX shares or proxies on the retail market, the price is much higher than what you see those companies raising money at.

+And it's the same story, right?
 Like institutions will buy tens of billions of dollars of OpenAI stock at some price.

 And then retail investors will buy tens of millions of dollars of that stock at some much higher price.
+That doesn't mean that OpenAI's valuation is in the trillions of dollars.

 It means that the supply available to retail is really low.
+And it's the same thing with IPOs, right?

 Like the supply the first day available to retail is much lower than what institutions have access to, and so the price is higher.